Concerns, complaints and referrals during the Covid-19 pandemic

 If you have a concern about a nurse, midwife or nursing associate, in most cases, it's often a good idea to start by getting in touch with their employer first.

-We know that many NHS Trusts have paused their complaints process right now while they focus on responding to Covid-19.
+We know that some NHS Trusts have paused their complaints process right now while they focus on responding to Covid-19.
 As a result, you might experience a delay in getting your concerns addressed.

 However, we'd still encourage you to continue with local resolution processes.
 This is because unless we need to take immediate action to protect the public in response to your concern, we won't be able to assess your concern any sooner through our own processes.